-What’s more, starting October 1 this year, CEB will replace non-recyclable plastic spoons, forks, stirrers and cups with sustainable alternatives on all its domestic and international flights, including those operated by its subsidiary Cebgo.
+Since October 1, CEB has replaced non-recyclable plastic spoons, forks, stirrers and cups with sustainable alternatives on all its domestic and international flights, including those operated by its subsidiary Cebgo.
 This is part of the airline’s efforts to reduce inflight waste.

 On the average, the CEB group mounts about 400 flights daily across 37 domestic and 26 international destinations.
 Those flights use approximately 18,500 pieces of plastic spoons and forks, plastic cups, and plastic stirrers daily.